 The Parish Council as the parent body can forma a Working Group to carry out specific detailed tasks on any matter that falls within its powers.

-The Full Council may form or disband a Working Group who will carry out tasks as defined by the Full Council.
+A Committee or the Full Council may form or disband a Working Group who will carry out tasks as defined by the Committee or Full Council.

-Specific Terms of Reference, including if necessary delegated powers, will be prepared by the Clerk for ratification at the next Full Council Meeting following the Working Group being established.
+Specific Terms of Reference, including if necessary delegated powers, will be prepared by the Clerk for submission to the Advisory & Scrutiny Committee, with ratification at the next Full Council Meeting following the Working Group being established.

 Membership